 Airplane flyby.
 Not sure what plane that it, but flybys here happen all the time.

 Like Edwards, I visited Skunk Works my senior year of college, when we presented our design aircraft.
-We also visited Phantom Works (Boeing’s version of Skunk Works), Boeing Long Beach, and Northrop Grumman.
+We also visited Phantom Works (Boeing’s version of Skunk Works, located in Orange County), Boeing Long Beach, and Northrop Grumman in Los Angeles.
 It was a pretty awesome class.

-Unfortunately, for obvious reasons, we did not get to take pictures at any of these locations.
+Unfortunately, for obvious reasons, we did not get to take pictures at these locations.
 However, near Skunk Works is Blackbird Airpark, and I did take pictures there.

 The SR71 Blackbird, designed at Skunk Works, is one of the weirdest and coolest planes in existence.
 Basically, the SR71 is the fastest, highest altitude, most secretive manned plane in the US military, which probably makes it the fastest, highest altitude, most secretive plane ever made.
 Rather than trying to explain how cool this plane is, simply read this article.

 The F14 Tomcat.
-This was the plane that was featured in Top Gun.
+This was the model aircraft that was featured in Top Gun.

 Cuddeback Dry Lake Bed